hariprasath112/mean-season/README.md

 # mean-season
 Python program using Selenium and BeautifulSoup4 to generate the average of listed seasons of a TV Show from IMDb.
-It is a straightforward process to see the ratings of individual ratings of the season in metacritic, but most often they lack the ratings and show a blank image evem for decades old emmy winning TV shows.
-IMDb does not have this feature, atleast not in a easily discernible way.
+It is a straightforward process to see the ratings of individual ratings of the season in Metacritic, but most often they lack the ratings and show a blank image evem for decades old emmy winning TV shows.
+IMDb does not have this feature, at least not in a easily discernible way.
 This program scrapes and displays the average ratings of each season.

 | IMDb data  | Metacritic data  |
 | :------------: | :------------: |